maliMirkec/personal-website/site/uses/index.md

 ## Development

 During my career, I've developed a few different [tools](/tags/tools/).
-In the following list you can read how I built the ones I still use to this day:
+In the following list, you can read how I built the ones I still use to this day:

 - [Clamp it!
 VS Code extension](/articles/clamp-it/)
 - [OKLCHanger VS Code extension](/articles/oklchanger/)